Connie Chung: Early career

 Chung began her career as a copier at WTTG-TV until a position as newsroom secretary opened up.
 In 1971, Chung became a Washington, D.C.–based correspondent for the CBS Evening News with Walter Cronkite in the early 1970s during the Watergate political scandal.
 Chung left to anchor evening newscasts for KNXT, a CBS owned and operated station in Los Angeles (now KCBS-TV).
 Her co-anchors at KNXT included Joe Benti, Brent Musburger and Jess Marlow.
 The Los Angeles Times TV columnist said Chung "helped give Channel 2 an agreeable, respectable, middle-road identity".
 Chung also anchored CBS's primetime news updates (CBS Newsbreak) for West Coast stations from the KNXT studios at Columbia Square during her tenure there.
 During this time, Chung also served as the presenter for the Maryland Instructional Television series Terra: Our World, which won a Peabody Award.

 In early 2018, Chung was asked if she was sexually harassed in her career.
 She replied, "Oh, yeah!
 Oh, sure.
 Yeah.
 Every day.
 I mean, a lot.
 Especially when I started out".
-Later that year, following Christine Blasey Ford's testimony to the Senate Judiciary Committee alleging she was sexually assaulted by Brett Kavanaugh, Chung wrote an open letter to Blasey-Ford in which Chung said she was assaulted in college by the doctor who delivered her, during an appointment when she approached him for birth control.
+Later that year, following Christine Blasey Ford's testimony to the Senate Judiciary Committee alleging she was sexually assaulted by Brett Kavanaugh, Chung was motivated to publicly share some details.
+She wrote an open letter to Blasey-Ford in which Chung said she was assaulted in college by the doctor who delivered her, during an appointment when she approached him for birth control.